Technimal

 5.2 Outputs

-Each of the 4 outputs is driven from its output register: any non-zero value drives the GPIO high (ON), zero drives it low (OFF).
+Each of the 4 outputs is driven from its output register: any non-zero value sets the output ON (24 Vdc), zero sets it OFF (0 Vdc).
 Writes take effect immediately.
 At boot and during fail-safe the outputs are forced to a defined state.

 6. Network & Discovery